intel/nauta/docs/user-guide/actions/template_packs.md

 * `charts` is a directory that hosts the _Helm_ chart that specifies the definitions of all Kubernetes entities used to deploy and support the experiment's Docker image in the cluster.

-* `Chart.yaml` provides the key metadata for the chart, such as name and version, about the chart.
+* `Chart.yaml` provides the key metadata for the chart, such as name and version, and about the chart.

 * `values.yaml` serves a key role as it provides definitions for various _Helm_ template placeholders (see Helm's  [Chart Template Guide](https://docs.helm.sh/chart_template_guide/) for details) used throughout the chart (mostly in the individual Kubernetes definitions contained within the `templates` sub-folder).
 This file is also parsed and analyzed by `nctl` to perform substitution on the NAUTA placeholders.